AmirhosseinBidokhti/assetWatcher/README.md

 It uses https://github.com/arkadiyt/bounty-targets-data API.

+New Assets -> Less Hunted -> Instant Notfication -> More Chance of Hunting

 ## Features
 - Get notified of newly launched programs on platforms.
 - Get notified of new assets added to programs.